 After a mercifully brief Twitter teaser campaign, Rockstar Games has given us what we really wanted to see: the first trailer for Red Dead Redemption 2.

-And our initial impressions of the Old West open-world romp, scheduled to arrive on PS4 and Xbox One in the autumn of next year, are that it’s going to be absolutely beautiful.
+And our initial impressions of the Old West open-world romp, scheduled to arrive on PS4 and Xbox One around October next year, are that it’s going to be absolutely beautiful.